Insider Sell: Cogent Communications Holdings Inc (CCOI) Chairman

-Dave Schaeffer, Chairman, CEO, and President, and 10% Owner of Cogent Communications Holdings Inc (CCOI, Financial), sold 35,000 shares of the company on March 11, 2024, according to a SEC Filing.
-Over the past year, Dave Schaeffer has sold a total of 412,017 shares and has not purchased any shares of the company.
+Dave Schaeffer, Chairman, CEO, and President, and 10% Owner of Cogent Communications Holdings Inc (CCOI, Financial), has sold 30,000 shares of the company on March 13, 2024, according to a recent SEC Filing.
+Over the past year, the insider has sold a total of 442,017 shares and has not made any purchases of the company's stock.

 Cogent Communications Holdings Inc is a multinational internet service provider based in the United States.
-The company specializes in providing high-speed Internet access, Ethernet transport, and colocation services.
-Its network is specifically designed and optimized to transmit packet switched data.
+The company specializes in providing high-speed internet access and internet protocol communications services primarily to small and medium-sized businesses, communications service providers, and other bandwidth-intensive organizations.
+Cogent's services are delivered over its fiber optic network, which spans across North America, Europe, and selected markets in Asia.

-On the day of the insider's recent sale, shares of Cogent Communications Holdings Inc were trading at $67.93, giving the company a market cap of $3.071 billion.
-The price-earnings ratio of the company stands at 2.42, which is significantly lower than the industry median of 16.99 and also below the company's historical median price-earnings ratio.
+On the valuation front, shares of Cogent Communications Holdings Inc were trading at $67.52 on the day of the insider's recent sale, giving the company a market cap of $3.077 billion.
+The price-earnings ratio stands at 2.43, which is significantly lower than the industry median of 16.865 and also below the company's historical median price-earnings ratio.

 The GF Value is calculated considering historical trading multiples, a GuruFocus adjustment factor based on the company's past returns and growth, and future business performance estimates provided by Morningstar analysts.